 Greenworks Electric Mower Wheel is Damaged or Tire is Low

 A damaged wheel or low tire pressure can cause the mower to sit unleveled.
 This means your deck will sit closer to the ground on one side of the mower than the other.
-When this happens, you will get a uneven cut.
+When this happens, you will get an uneven cut.

 Greenworks push mower wheels: The wheels on a push mower can come loose or become damaged causing the mower not to sit level.
 Inspect the wheels.
 Tighten any loose hardware and replace any damaged wheels.

 Greenworks zero turn mower tires: Use a tire pressure gauge on the rear and front tires of your mower.
 Confirm they are filled to the tire pressure recommended by Greenworks.
-This can be found in your operators manual.
+This can be found in your operator’s manual.

-The left and right rear tires should have the equal tire pressures.
+The left and right rear tires should have equal tire pressures.
 If the pressures are not correct, add or remove air until they meet the required pressures.